pytorch/pytorch/docs/source/optim.rst

 Functional Optimizer API
 ---------------------------

-If you would like to update your parameters in a pure functional way, you can consider using the pure functional optimizer API.
-The functional APIs for optimizer allow you to only do the computation for the parameters you passed in, and inplace update the parameters accordingly.
+The computational part of the optimizers is contained in their respective functional APIs.
+They update the parameters and the tensor states that were passed, and the updates are done inplace.
+They can also be used by users to perform a single step of an optimizer for a given state.

-Note that in order to use the functional API, you should maintain the states for different algorithms on your own, and update some part of your non-tensor states before or after the call to this API (e.g. To use :func:`torch.optim.functional.adagrad`, `state_steps` for each parameter need to be updated before call to :func:`torch.optim.functional.adagrad`)
+Note that you need to maintain the states of a functional optimizer by yourself.

-As of now, we only exposed a limited set of functional APIs, we will expand the coverage and make all optimizers to have functional API in future releases.
+In particular, tensor states will be updated inplace inside the functional API, but you need to update some part of your non-tensor states before or after the call to this API (for instance, `state_steps` for each parameter need to be updated before call to :func:`torch.optim.functional.adagrad`). tensor states

 .. warning::
     The functional optimizer API is still experimental and subject to change.
+We are expanding the coverage of the functional APIs to all optimizers in future releases.

 .. currentmodule:: torch.optim.functional